To use ConductR with sbt, add the sbt-conductr plugin to your

 The simplest thing that you can do in order to deploy your entire Lagom system is to run a local ConductR cluster and then run the

-To start a ConductR cluster locally you should use the ConductR sandbox which is a docker image based on Ubuntu that includes ConductR.
-With this docker image you can easily spin up multiple ConductR nodes on your local machine.
+To start a ConductR cluster locally you should use the ConductR sandbox.
+With this utility you can easily spin up multiple ConductR nodes on your local machine.
 The

-sandbox run command will pick up and run this ConductR docker image.
+sandbox run command will download ConductR and start several ConductR nodes locally.
 In order to use this command we need to specify the ConductR version.
 Note that this version is the version of ConductR itself and not the version of the

 sbt-conductr plugin.
-Please visit again the ConductR Developer page to pick up the latest ConductR version from the section Quick Configuration.
+Please visit again the ConductR Developer page to pick up the latest ConductR version from the section Run the Sandbox.

 First, start the activator console from the terminal: